Neverous/efibooteditor/INSTALL.md

 installation, but then package install needs to be probably forced.
 Quick search through the internet also reveals PPAs with pre-built packages from [Stephan Binner](//launchpad.net/~beineri) that might be useful.
-- There is also a [package](//aur.archlinux.org/packages/efibooteditor) in the AUR for Arch Linux.